Jeelpatel192/Jeelpatel192/README.md

     fn getFutureGoal() -> &str
     {
-        "Learn more about Data Structures and Algo, ReactJS and NodeJS."
+        "Learn more about Data Stuff."
     }
 }